jothepro/cpp-library-template/README.md

 This template uses [Doxygen](https://www.doxygen.nl/index.html) for documenation.

-To generate the docs, run `doxygen Doxyfile` or execute the `doxygen` targe defined in the `CMakeLists.txt`.
+To generate the docs, run `doxygen Doxyfile` or execute the `doxygen` target defined in the `CMakeLists.txt`.

 ### CI/CD